AdaCore/why3/doc/syntaxref.rst

 One may wonder what is the purpose of private types, if one cannot build values in those types.
-The purpose is to build interfaces, to be later refined with actual implementations (see section :ref:`Module Cloning` below).
+The purpose is to build interfaces, to be later refined with actual implementations (see section :ref:`Module cloning` below).
 Indeed, if we cannot build record instances, we can still *declare* operations that return such records.
 For instance, we can declare the following two
 functions: